ericholscher/ericholscher.com/site/blog/drafts/why-i-hate-markdown.rst

 I'd like to lay out the main arguments that I have against "Markdown", including why I have it in *"scare quotes"*.
 Hopefully this will be useful in helping you decide whether it's a good fit for your organization.
-If you are considering markdown,
+If you are considering Markdown,
 I hope that you also look at AsciiDoc + `Asciidoctor`_, and reStructuredText + `Sphinx`_.
 I find them to be much better toolsets for writing documentation.